 I guess that’s what I was trying to convince myself by recreating it.

 “Listen, sweetheart,” he said, plain and simple.
-“She’s been put on life support, and according to her will, she’s asked to be taken off within twenty-four hours with no improvement.”
+“She’s been put on life support, and according to her will, she’s asked to be taken off within 24 hours of no improvement.”

-I remember nodding numbly at the man, and collapsing into the chair at her bedside.
-I gripped the rosary that I’d strung around one of the holes on her bed, praying to God that her condition would improve.
+I remember nodding numbly at the man and collapsing into the chair at her bedside.
+I gripped the rosary that I’d strung around one of the poles on her bed, praying to God that her condition would improve.

 Subconsciously, I knew.
 It’d be hard not to have the nagging suspicion after she’d been put on dialysis a week prior.
-Or that the past year she’d been growing weaker and weaker, relying more on her automatic wheelchair to get from place to place.
-But after years of seeing her fragile like this, brushes with Death became more subtle, and you never knew when to expect him to strike.
+After years of seeing her become more fragile, brushes with Death became more subtle; you never knew when to expect him to strike.

-I stayed at her side for the entire twenty-four hours.
+I stayed at her side for the entire 24 hours.
 She never woke once, but I didn’t lose my faith.
-She deserved my love and strength, as that’s all she’d ever provided for me the past twenty years of my life.
+She deserved my love and strength, as that’s all she’d ever provided for me the past 20 years of my life.

 Nana died on April Fool’s Day, a Sunday, and it was about the worst practical joke the world could have sprung on me.
-I had crawled into the creaky hospital bed, furled at her side after they unplugged the machine that kept her heart beating.
-We were lying together reversed of how we used to whenever I woke from a nightmare, my head in the crook of her shoulder, arms encasing me.
+I crawled into the creaky hospital bed, curled at her side after they unplugged the machine that kept her heart beating.
+We were lying together, reversed of how we used to whenever I woke from a nightmare – my head in the crook of her shoulder, arms encasing me.
 I held her tight the whole time, stroking her glossy black hair, feeling her chest rise at a decreasing rhythm.
-I sang her the tune my late grandfather would put me to bed with, “Ba Ba Black Sheep”.
+I sang her the tune my late grandfather would put me to bed with, “Ba Ba Black Sheep.”
 She always loved my voice, even if it cracked and had to strain to hit the higher notes.
-She could find the beauty in everything.
+She found beauty in everything.

-I thought that had been the hardest thing I’d done all my life, holding her close as the light faded.
+I thought that was the hardest thing I’d done all my life: holding her close as the light faded.
 I’m ashamed to admit it, but now it just might be finding a simple, netted bag of lemons.

-It’d been a week since that dreadful Sunday, taking the coroner a full 48 hours to submit her report, then another day to process the final wishes, three to get her cremated, and one day for spare funeral planning.
-I was at the store picking up ingredients for food for the wake, when a man I knew spotted me.
+It’d been a week since that dreadful Sunday; I was at the store picking up ingredients for food for the wake, when a man I knew spotted me.

 “Hey, Trudy baby!”
-He shouted to me, weaving his way through a stream of steadily flowing customers to checkout lane 1.
+He shouted to me, weaving his way through a stream of customers.

-I dropped a family size bag of potato chips into my cart while he made his way towards me.
+I dropped a family-sized bag of potato chips into my cart while he made his way toward me.
 Only when he was within hugging distance did I acknowledge him.
 “Hi there, Bart.”

 He scratched lazily at his spray-tanned arm.
 “How ya holdin’ up, Trudy baby?”